sinugotshifhiwa4/Restful-booker-api-framework/README.md

 - **Payloads**:
   - `Booking.java`: POJO for booking details, with getters and setters.
+  - `BookingDates.java`: POJO for booking dates (check-in and check-out).
   - `Credentials.java`: POJO for username and password.
   - `ResponseData.java`: Stores dynamic values like `bookingId` and `token` for use during execution.

 - **Utilities**:
   - `ConfigLogger.java`: Sets up logging using Log4j2 (`log4j2.xml`).
   - `ConfigProperties.java`: Loads and reads from `config.properties`.
+  - `EncryptCredentials.java`: Encrypts credentials (username and password) and writes the secret key to `secretKey.properties`.
   - `EncryptionUtil.java`: Generates AES key and contains methods for encryption and decryption.
-  - `EncryptCredentials.java`: Encrypts credentials (username and password) and writes the secret key to `secretKey.properties`.

-- **Test Base**:
+  - `ReadSecretKey.java`: Reads the AES key from the `secretKey.properties` file.
-  - `TestBase.java`: Initializes payloads, endpoints, and test data using `Booking`, `BookingEndpoints`, `Faker`, `CredentialsPayload`, and `ResponseData`.
+  - `TestBase.java`: Initializes payloads, endpoints, and test data using `Booking`, `BookingEndpoints`, `Faker`, `Credentials`, and `ResponseData`.
+  - `WriteToFile.java`: Utility for file operations, like writing data to files.

 - **Tests**:
-  - Contains CRUD operation tests including creating a token, creating, retrieving, updating, patching, and deleting a booking.
+  - `BookingTest.java`: Contains CRUD operation tests, including creating a token, creating, retrieving, updating, and deleting a booking.

 ## Configuration